ersanchez/notes/zfs.md

 You can move a zfs filesystem from one zpool to another zpool (same or remote computer).
 Using zfs send and receive buys you error checking on the receiving end.
 This is more desireable than `dd` or `rsync`.

+Prior to sending and receiving over ssh you have to consider which user (person or automated process) will be doing the send and receive and what permissions that user has on the origin computer and on the remote computer.

+I searched all over the interwebs trying to figure this out before I remembered that I bought [FreeBSD Mastery: Advanced ZFS][zfsmast] by Allan Jude and Michael W. Lucas.
+Problem: solved.

+Jude & Lucas ([buy their book][zfsmast]) describe the process in Chapter 4.
+Here is the overview:

+* create an unpriviliged user (in my case, _dataslinger_) with SSH keys on both the sending and receiving computers
+* give the new user the rights necessary for doing the sending zfs datasets on the local computer
+* give the new user the rights necessary for receiving data sets on the remote computer

 Before you can do a send and receive, you must have both a user on the sending computer with privileges to send and a user on the receiving computer with privileges to receive.

 On the sending computer: